cpmpercussion/homepage/_posts/2011-10-28-a-computer-music-system-for-vibraphone.md

 status: publish
 type: post
 published: true
+description: "I recently finished my first prototype for a dedicated computer music system for vibraphone, just in time to use it at Electrofringe at the end of"
 ---

 I recently finished my first prototype for a dedicated computer music system for vibraphone, just in time to use it at